aqjaffe/MUSIC-256A-HW4/README.md

 # MUSIC-256A-HW4

-In this project, you play a villain flying through space, destroying planets as you pass by them.
-However, you can only destroy planets that are the same color as your laser, and you change this color by singing different pitches into your microphone.
-As planets fly by you, hear the doppler shift of their screams!
+Fly through space while destroying planets with your pitch-controlled laser beams!
+Destroy as many planets as you can, but note that you can only destroy planets with a laser of the same color... try singing and whistling different pitches as planets of different colors fly by you!
+Use the arrow keys to increase or decrease your speed to make the challenge easier/harder as you wish.

 Created as Homework 4 for MUSIC 256A at Stanford CCRMA.
-Created using VisualStudio and openFrameworks.
+Created using Xcode and openFrameworks.

+Special thanks to Dusit Supasawat for the DS-DIGITAL typeface used on the spaceship dashboard.